Profile

 For Additional Information - exit disclaimer

-The child of spouses who cohabitated at the time of conception and birth is conclusively presumed to be the child of the marriage, however, the marital presumption does not apply if the court determines that the husband of the woman who gave birth was impotent or sterile at the time of conception and that the child was not conceived through assisted reproduction.
+The voluntary declaration of parentage may be rescinded within 60 days after it was signed.
+It can be set aside up to two years after it was signed due to fraud, duress, or material mistake of fact.
+The set aside must be done in court.
+(Family Code section 7575 and 7576) The child of spouses who cohabitated at the time of conception and birth is conclusively presumed to be the child of the marriage, however, the marital presumption does not apply if the court determines that the husband of the woman who gave birth was impotent or sterile at the time of conception and that the child was not conceived through assisted reproduction.
 (Family Code section 7540) An action to challenge the parentage of the spouse who is a presumed parent under Section 7540 shall be filed not later than two years from the child's date of birth and may only be filed by any of the following: (1) By either spouse.
 (2) By a person who is a presumed parent under Section 7611 or by the child, through or by the child's guardian ad litem, to establish the parentage of the person who is a presumed parent under Section 7611.
 (Family Code section 7541)

 For Additional Information - exit disclaimer